Myōan

 Close observation, historical inquiry, and reflective writing arising directly from sustained engagement with individual works.

-Research often begins with fragmentary or uncertain information—partial inscriptions, worn seals, undocumented provenance—and develops through comparison, translation, archival reference, and repeated viewing.
+Research often begins with fragmentary or uncertain information—partial inscriptions, worn seals, undocumented provenance, or historically unstable attributions—and develops gradually through comparison, translation, archival reference, correspondence, and repeated viewing.

 Available Works